gluten-free diet

 With so many diets out there, many wonder whether the gluten-free diet has a real justification or if it is just another fad diet driven by the 10 healthy power foods.
 The reality is that this diet has enough studies to evaluate its effectiveness.

-A gluten-free diet can have many benefits—including regulating cholesterol levels, improving digestive health, and increasing energy levels—if you have a gluten intolerance.
+A gluten-free diet can offer numerous benefits, including regulating cholesterol levels, enhancing digestive health, and boosting energy levels, particularly for individuals with gluten intolerance.

 What is Gluten?